Nigama-oss/Auto-Model-Training/README.md

 A python application which allows you to label, train and predict any object in real time, with click of few buttons.

-To text the application, run `main.py` file.
+To test the application, run `main.py` file.